worldiaday/organizer-guide/update-website.md

 This may link to a Google Form or an attachment saved on Google Drive, Dropbox, etc.

 **Add link for Volunteer**
-This may link to a Google Form.
+This may link to a Google Form or to an email address.

 **Update Lead-In**
-Usually some kind of overview of how you envision the event and your event’s perspective on the global them.
+Usually some kind of overview of how you envision the event and your event’s perspective on the global theme.

 **Include venue, parking and transit**
+Provide instructions on how to access the venue and what the parking options are.
+Be sure to include accessible instructions for someone finding the venue for the first time.
+Refer to [Find a Venue](https://worldiaday.github.io/organizer-guide/find-venue.html) for resources.

 **Update your program or schedule**
 Provide a general overview if you want the “Program/Schedule” heading to display.